AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/validation-debug.md

 **File included at unknown location: ...**

-There are four sections in your farm configuration where you're allowed to include your own files: `/clientheaders`, `filters`, `/rules` in `/cache` section and `/virtualhosts`.
+There are four sections in your farm configuration where you are allowed to include your own files: `/clientheaders`, `filters`, `/rules` in `/cache` section and `/virtualhosts`.
 The included files must be named as follows:

 | Section          | Include file name                    |
 |------------------|--------------------------------------|